Sarah Mae Flemming: Later life

 During her legal case, Sarah Mae Flemming married John Brown of Gaston County, North Carolina.
 The couple had three children.

 Sarah Mae Flemming Brown died of a heart attack brought on by diabetes on June 16, 1993, just before her 60th birthday.
 She was buried in the Goodwill Baptist Church cemetery in Eastover, South Carolina.

 In 2005, a documentary entitled Before Rosa: The Unsung Contribution Of Sarah Mae Flemming aired on PBS stations across the United States.

+Columbia SC 63, a civil rights group, celebrated the life of Sarah Mae Flemming Brown by hosting history tours in Eastover, South Carolina, as of 2025.

+In 2025, The Comet, South Carolina's modern transit company, reserves a seat on their busses in memoriam of Sarah Mae Flemming Brown.
+Eastover, South Carolina, Sarah Mae Flemming Brown's home, also hosts a "Sarah Mae Flemming Day" on June 22 in remembrance.